calaldees/teachingWorkshops/schoolOfETD/programming_frameworks_and_languages/test-frameworks.md

 Cypress (A Browser/End-to-End test Framework)
 -------

+* Demo full local cypress environment
+* Terminology: Headless
+    * Does not need to run the renderer - much lighter memory footprint and less processor time
+    * Caution: this it NOT the same as an actual browser with a user.
+There are edge cases it can miss

 ### Task: Create a Cypress test to search with Google

 * Save as `cypress/integration/example.spec.js`